Jai Pratap Singh

-Jai Pratap Singh is an Indian politician serving as the Minister of Medical and Health, Family Welfare, Mother and Child Welfare in the Yogi Adityanath ministry of the Uttar Pradesh Government.
+Jai Pratap Singh (born 7 September 1953) is an Indian politician serving as the Minister of Medical and Health, Family Welfare, Mother and Child Welfare in the Yogi Adityanath ministry of the Uttar Pradesh Government.
 He is a member of 17th Legislative Assembly of Uttar Pradesh and was a member of 10th, 11th, 12th, 13th, 14th and 16th Legislative Assemblies of Uttar Pradesh.
 He is a member of Bharatiya Janta Party.
 He was elected to Uttar Pradesh Legislative Assembly seven times from Bansi constituency of Siddharthnagar district.

 Personal life

 Singh was born on 7 September 1953 to Raja Rudra Pratap Singh in Dumraon, Bihar.
 He completed his Higher Secondary studies from Mayo College, Ajmer in 1970 and graduated with Bachelor of Arts (Honours) from KC College, Bombay in 1974.
 Singh married Basundhara Kumari on 19 January 1983, with whom he has two sons.
 He is a farmer by profession and is a resident of Rajmahal, Bansi, Siddharthnagar district.